April 20, 2023

 1) Took BM lessons

-I signed up for the Ling language app to practice speaking and listening to BM in everyday situations.
-It is one of the few apps offering BMhttps://ling-app.com/
+I signed up for the Ling language app to practice speaking and listening to BM in everyday situationshttps://ling-app.com/.
+This article lists other BM learning apps: https://ling-app.com/ms/best-apps-for-learning-malay/

-I wrote a list of all of the questions I saw other applicants had been asked and translated them and my answers into BM.
+I wrote a list of likely questions and translated them and my answers into BM.
 I also learnt the national anthem (Negaraku) and national principles (Rukun Negara).
-See below for example interview questions
+Plus my spouse recorded the questions on my phone so that I could practice answering them at any time.

 Example Interview Questions: